Bristol-made BBC hot air balloon to fly again after restoration

 "It looks brilliant.
 I can't wait to inflate it," he added.

-Daniel, who can still recall enjoying seeing the balloon on the BBC's idents, said: "To have it there sitting in your garage, it's quite surreal.
+Daniel, who can still recall enjoying seeing the balloon on TV, said: "To have it there sitting in your garage, it's quite surreal.

 "When we get old balloons we like to get them out for people to enjoy."